-2. Analyze your current organic search traffic.
+2. Analyze your current organic search traffic before your website redesign.
 Now that you have Google Search Console set up, it's time to understand the keywords that drive traffic to your site and what pages or posts they correspond with.

-Log into the Google Search Console and navigate to the performance section.
-Look through the list of top-performing keywords.
+Log into the Google Search Console and navigate to the Performance section.
+Look through the list of top-performing keywords by clicking on Queries (like the example below) in the performance table below the graphs.
 Make notes or export the list.

-Change your view so you can see what pages these keywords map to you.
-You want to make sure to preserve the top-performing pages on the new website.
+You also want to make sure to preserve information about the top-performing pages on the new website.
+To see what pages are performing the best on your website, click on Pages (next to Queries), in the Performance table.
 For example, if all of your organic search traffic comes from blog posts, then you'll want to ensure the new site has a blog and that you migrate your old blog content to the new site.
 Alternatively, if you have strong traffic to services pages, then you'll want to make sure you have a page for each of these services on the new site.

-The information you gain in the Google Search Console will inform the site map for the new site.
+The information you gain in the Google Search Console will inform your new site map during the website redesign SEO process.